gem/oq-engine/doc/manual/oq-manual.rst

        "PGA": logscale(0.05, 3.0, 30),
        "SA(1.0)": logscale(0.05, 3.0, 30)}

+The second configuration file shown in
+:ref:`the listing <lst:config_classical_damage>` below
+contains input models and parameters required for the calculation of the probabilistic damage distribution for a portfolio of assets based on the hazard curves and fragility models.

 .. container:: listing

    .. code:: ini
+      :name: lst:config_classical_damage

       [general]
       description = Classical probabilistic damage example